-- the applicant is an eligible entity - the applicant company must be an Australian resident or, if they are a foreign resident, have a permanent establishment in Australia and an Australian Business Number (ABN).
-The applicant must be an eligible entity when it incurs QAPE, when it lodges its income tax return and when the offset is due to be credited to the applicant company (ITAA97 section 376-10) - the applicant must be the company that carried out, or made the arrangements for the carrying out of, all the activities in Australia that were necessary for the making of the production (ITAA97 section 376-20) - the production must be of an eligible format and meet relevant production timeframes (ITAA97 section 376-20) - format (feature film or film of like nature e.g. telemovie, mini-series of television drama or television series) - must have commenced principal photography or production of the animated image on or after 8 May 2007 and, if a television series, meet commencement and completion timeframes - QAPE must meet or exceed the threshold: - currently \$15 million (ITAA97 section 376-20), and - where applicable, a television series must meet the QAPE per hour threshold, currently \$1 million. - the production must not have accessed other Australian Government film tax incentives- the film tax offsets are mutually exclusive, therefore final certification of a production for either the PDV or Producer Offsets will prohibit access to the Location Offset (ITAA97 section 376-10).
-A production will also be ineligible if they claimed certain deductions or were issued a final certificate under the previous film tax incentive, under the former Division 10B of Part III of the Income Tax Assessment Act 1936.
+the applicant is an eligible entity

+the applicant company must be an Australian resident or, if they are a foreign resident, have a permanent establishment in Australia and an Australian Business Number (ABN).
+The applicant must be an eligible entity when it incurs QAPE, when it

+- lodges its income tax return and when the offset is due to be credited to the applicant company (ITAA97 section 376-10) - the applicant must be the company that carried out, or made the arrangements for the carrying out of, all the activities in Australia that were necessary for the making of the production (ITAA97 section 376-20) - the production must be of an eligible format and meet relevant production timeframes (ITAA97 section 376-20) - format (feature film or film of like nature e.g. telemovie, mini-series of television drama or television series) - must have commenced principal photography or production of the animated image on or after 8 May 2007 and, if a television series, meet commencement and completion timeframes - QAPE must meet or exceed the minimum expenditure threshold(s) - currently \$20 million (ITAA97 section 376-20), and - where applicable, a television series must meet the QAPE per hour threshold, currently \$1.5 million. - the production must not have accessed other Australian Government film tax incentives - The film tax offsets are mutually exclusive, therefore final certification of a production for either the PDV or Producer Offsets will prohibit access to the Location Offset (ITAA97 section 376-10).
+A production will also be ineligible if they claimed certain deductions or were issued a final certificate under the previous film tax incentive, under the former Division 10B of Part III of the Income Tax Assessment Act 1936. - the production has used one or more Australian providers to deliver post, digital and/or visual effects for the production - the production has contributed to training opportunities or to the broader production and infrastructure capacity of the Australian screen sector - This can be demonstrated by meeting or exceeding a minimum expenditure requirement on eligible training activities as follows: - for productions that commence principal photography or production of the animated image between 1 July 2023 and 30 June 2024 -there is no legislative requirement for training activity however productions are encouraged to undertake training in Australia; - for productions that commence principal photography or production of the animated image between 1 July 2024 and 30 June 2025 - expenditure of 0.5 per cent of QAPE, capped at \$250,000; - for productions that commence principal photography or production of the animated image on or after 1 July 2025 - expenditure of 1 per cent of QAPE, capped at \$500,000. - Applicants can be exempt from the minimum training expenditure requirement by developing a long-term structured training program or investing in permanent film and television infrastructure in Australia.